 Incorporate Christmas carols into the time you spend together with your child at bed time or during the day singing songs together.
 Take time to talk about the words to songs like Away in the Manger, Silent Night, Hark!
 The Herald Angels Sing, or What Child is This.

-Thank you for your wonderful gift of Jesus!
+Dear God, thank you for your wonderful gift of Jesus!
 We know you sent Him to take away our sins because you love us so much.
-Help us to love others.
+Help us to love others like you have loved us.
+Amen.

 Subscribe here to start getting our monthly email to stay in the know with everything going on with Watermark Kids!